ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/simulator/prerequisites/windows.md

 ## My status bar in Docker Desktop is not `green`

 Please verify that you've installed the `Linux kernel update package`.
 Try performing a reboot.

+# Achievements of this Section
+Perfect, you have successfully setup all pre-conditions to run our train-simulator-demo on your machine under a Windows 10 environment.
+In the next sections, you will use the simulator to provide realistic train data to your edge device.